ludeeus/awesomeversion/README.md

 python3 -m pip install awesomeversion
 ```

 ## Development

+> **Note**
+>
+> Development is only supported inside the provided devcontainer (such as GitHub Codespaces or VS Code Remote - Containers).
+Other local or system Python environments are not supported for development or contribution.
+All scripts and workflows assume the devcontainer environment.

 This project uses the ["Scripts to Rule Them All"](https://github.blog/engineering/scripts-to-rule-them-all/) pattern for development tasks: